jprx/pwnyOS_website/docs/index.md

-## pwnyOS
+## PwnyOS

-pwnyOS is an x86 operating system built around OS security education.
+PwnyOS is an x86 operating system built around OS security education.

-### Features
+### UIUCTF 2021

-pwnyOS has a bunch of features.
+Good luck to all our participants playing UIUCTF 2021!
+Check back here after the event for more PwnyOS content :)

 ### About the Author

-pwnyOS was written for UIUCTF 2020, a CTF presented by the University of Illinois at Urbana-Champaign undergraduate security club, SIGPwny.
+PwnyOS was written for UIUCTF 2020 and UIUCTF 2021, a CTF presented by the University of Illinois at Urbana-Champaign undergraduate security club, SIGPwny.
 It was written by ravi (jprx).